 Burn – in is the name of a process which tests the brand new speakers of the headphones about the ear pad or the net of the speakers.
 Before using for an amount of time, the ear pads are still quite hard and can’t reach the minimum elastic requirements.
 Testing runs will help the headphone’s frames and drivers soften and better functioning.
 It’s similar to testing runs in cars or motorbikes.

 Burn – in will allow your headphone to sound better than a brand new one.
 The differences will be found out after a certain amount of time burning – in (at least 24 to hundreds of hours).
-Burn – in helps the speakers to emit better sounds (softer sounds, better sound range, deeper bass,…) even the best headphones for under 100 need to be burnt – in to achieve the best performance according to designs of manufacturers.
+Burn – in helps the speakers to emit better sounds (softer sounds, better sound range, deeper bass,…) even the best headphones for working out to be burnt – in to achieve the best performance according to designs of manufacturers.

 There are 2 basic ways of burn – in:

 - Burn – in using software